Modification of default device passwords, which can facilitate brute force attacks or improper access by factory credentials.

 There are many endpoint protection tools that facilitate this task, but it is necessary to apply an exhaustive control of the networks to which they are connected, as well as a crash plan when a vulnerability is detected that has been exploited, since using only VPNs or segmenting the network is not enough.

-GRC platform for the integral management of IT processes and information security in terms of regulatory compliance and established standards: GDPR, ENS, ISMS based on ISO 27001, as well as ITIL and ISO 20000, in the area of service management.
+GRC platform for the integral management of IT and information security processes It provides support for regulatory compliance and established standards: GDPR, ENS, ISMS (based on ISO 27001); as well as ITIL and ISO 20000, in the area of service management.
 Integration with PILAR and LUCIA.